dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-eventhubs.md

 ## Entity Management

-When entity management is enabled in the metadata, as long as the application has the right role and permissions to manipulate the Event Hub namespace, Dapr can create the Event Hub and consumer group for you, automatically.
+When entity management is enabled in the metadata, as long as the application has the right role and permissions to manipulate the Event Hub namespace, Dapr can automatically create the Event Hub and consumer group for you.

 The Evet Hub name is the `topic` field in the incoming request to publish or subscribe to, while the consumer group name is the name of the Dapr app which subscribes to a given Event Hub.
 For example, a Dapr app running on Kubernetes with name `dapr.io/app-id: "myapp"` requires an Event Hubs consumer group named `myapp`.

 Entity management is only possible when using [Azure AD Authentication]({{< ref "authenticating-azure.md" >}}) and not using a connection string.

-Note: Dapr passes the name of the consumer group to the Event Hub, so this is not supplied in the metadata.
+> Dapr passes the name of the consumer group to the Event Hub, so this is not supplied in the metadata.

 ## Subscribing to Azure IoT Hub Events